 (yes, I use vim too infrequently to remember these, sue me)

-- Change a word (e.g. interactiv git rebase):
+- Change a word (e.g. interactive git rebase):

 :cw